KKYX

-KKYX (680 AM) is a classic country music radio station owned by Cox Media Group.
-It is licensed to, and headquartered in San Antonio, Texas.
-The station also carries play-by-play of the San Antonio Missions of the Texas League (Minor League Baseball).
-Its studios are located in Northwest San Antonio near the South Texas Medical Center complex, and the transmitter site is in east Medina County, west of the city proper.
+KKYX (680 kHz) is a commercial AM radio station licensed to San Antonio, Texas.
+It broadcasts a classic country format and is owned by the Cox Media Group.
+It focuses on country hits of the 1950s through the 1990s.
+It also carries play-by-play of the San Antonio Missions of the Texas League (Minor League Baseball).
+The studios are on Data Point Drive in Northwest San Antonio near the South Texas Medical Center.